 What good is a lead magnet if it’s gathering dust on your hard drive?
 Get to work!

 The purpose of your lead magnet is to collect email addresses.
-For this, it’s best to use an autoresponder like Sendinblue or Automizy.
+For this, it’s best to use an autoresponder like Brevo or Encharge.
 You can also create the form directly in the autoresponder and add it to your page.

 The visitor signs up for your newsletter and gets your free product in return.
 But not as an attachment, but as a download link in the email.